Killing of Freddie Gray: Freddie Gray

 Freddie Carlos Gray Jr. (August 16, 1989 – April 19, 2015) was the 25-year-old son of Gloria Darden.
 He had a twin sister, Fredericka Gray, as well as another sister, Carolina.
-He was diagnosed with attention deficit hyperactivity disorder after entering school, where he attended special education classes, played wide receiver in a local football little league team, and was a truant student.
-Gray failed several grades and dropped out of high school in ninth grade.
-At the time of his death, Gray lived in the home owned by his sisters in the Gilmor Homes neighborhood.
+As a child, Gray suffered from damaging levels of lead poisoning while living in a peeling rental home in the Sandtown-Winchester neighborhood in West Baltimore between 1991 and 1993.
+Medical records showed his blood lead levels tested as high as 37 μg/dL, well above the level of toxicity.
+He was diagnosed with attention deficit hyperactivity disorder after entering school, where he attended special education classes, and played wide receiver in a local football little league team.
+Gray was a truant student and failed several grades and dropped out of high school in ninth grade.
+In 2008, Gray and his siblings successfully sued their former landlord of his childhood home for the resulting brain damage they suffered and led to educational and medical deficits.
+However, in 2013, Gray sold his future settlement payments totaling $146,000 to Access Funding, a structured settlement factoring company, for a lump sum payment of $18,000.
+A 2016 article by The Washington Post exposing the settlement purchase prompted the Maryland Attorney General's office to launch an investigation with the state's legislative branch proposing reform of the practice.

+At the time of his death, Gray lived in the home owned by his sisters on East Lorraine Avenue in the Charles Village neighborhood of Baltimore.
 He stood 5 ft 8 in and weighed 145 lbs.
 Gray had a criminal record with 18 prior arrests, on drug charges, three separate assault charges, and minor crimes and had spent time in jail.